whoIsStella/Resale-Monster/README.md

 ```

 Use PostgreSQL, keep session storage outside the repository and agent workspaces, and keep secrets in the service environment.

-## Security boundaries

-- no unrestricted SQL or shell surface is exposed to agents
-- secrets are rejected from agent environment allowlists
-- credentials stay behind dedicated application boundaries
-- session state is not returned through API, MCP, logs, or audit events
-- privileged marketplace writes require explicit policy and scope
-- emergency stops and circuit breakers block writes while allowing safe reads
-- destructive or ambiguous resale actions are escalated instead of guessed

 ## Repository layout